lmachens/soc.th.gl/README.md

 - Full codex of all the game's units, skills, factions and wielders
 - Spotlight search
-- and more to come!
-Feel free to [suggest new features](https://github.com/lmachens/soc.gg/issues).

 We have the approval and support of the game studio (Lavapotion) to use the game data in this project 🤘.